hubertli1991/Picturegram/README.md

 ### Authentication

+On the back-end, Picturegram uses `BCrypt` to authenticate a user and if his/her username and passwords are valid, the `SessionsController` defines that person as a `current_user`.

 On the front end, the root page checks user authentication by using the `SessionStore`.
-It invokes the object's `currentUserHasBeenFetched` method.
-The only way to render the app's components is if the user is recognized as the `current_user` by the `ApplicationController`.
+It invokes the object's `_ensureLoggedIn` method which either invokes `SessionStore.isUserLoggedIn()` or sends a get request to the `SessionsController` by invoking `SessionApiUtil.fetchCurrentUser()`. `_ensureLoggedIn` only renders the app's components if `SessionStore.isUserLoggedIn()` returns true which only happens when `current_user` exits in the backend.
 If the user is not recognized, the only components that will render are the login and sign up forms.

 ### Omni Auth